TIBCOSoftware/mashling/cli/docs/gateway.md

 Ping functionality can be enabled by setting environment variable MASHLING_PING_ENABLE value to TRUE.
 By default this feature is disabled.

-Create a mashling application project using your own vendor directory.

-	mashling create -vendor /path/to/my/vendor

-Important, when using -vendor option use ‘mashling ensure -no-vendor’ when updating dependencies to not override your imported vendor folder.

 **dependencies versioning**

 By default a new dep based dependency files(gopkg.toml and gopkg.lock) are created in the vendor folder of the gateway project.
-If gopkg.toml and gopkg.lock files exists in the current working directory, that is used to restore the vendor folder(Use mashling ensure command).
+If gopkg.toml and gopkg.lock files exists in the current working directory, that is used to restore the vendor folder.
 The default mashling created by 'mashling create app' uses a default gopkg.toml and gopkg.lock files built into the mashling binary.

 ### build